mwgit00/spidey/README.md

 # spidey

-This is a test to learn more about the Python Scrapy framework.
+This was an exercise for learning more about the Python Scrapy framework.

 http://scrapy.org/